Jared-Godar/codeup_notes/admin/daily_quotes.md

 23SEP21
 > "Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off incd a dark room.” ―John Darnielle

-Don't get frustratd when things don't seem like they are coming as quickly as you would like.
+Don't get frustrated when things don't seem like they are coming as quickly as you would like.

 27SEP21
 >"It's tough to make predictions, especially about the future." - Yogi Berra